rakib91221/PromptTea/README.md

 This repository contains the official implementation of our paper: PromptTea: Let Prompts Tell TeaCache the Optimal Threshold

 ## 🔥 Latest News
 - If you like our project, please give us a star ⭐ on GitHub for the latest update.
+- **[2025/07/30]** 🔥 Support multi-GPUs parallel inference for the [Wan2.1](https://github.com/Wan-Video/Wan2.1).
 - **[2025/07/10]** 🎉 Submitted to [arXiv](http://arxiv.org/abs/2507.06739) for review.
 - **[2025/07/10]** 🔥 Released open-source code of PromptTea.
 Support [CogVideoX1.5](https://github.com/THUDM/CogVideo), [HunyuanVideo](https://github.com/Tencent/HunyuanVideo) and [Wan2.1](https://github.com/Wan-Video/Wan2.1).